Entropy zero area preserving diffeomorphisms of $S^2$: Renormalization.

+We choose $q'$ so that, in addition to its properties above, it is large enough that $\rho(V_0(q'))$ does not contain a point of the form $p/q$ with $0<p<q$.
+Assuming that there is an open $P \subset W(q)\setminus V_0(q)$ with $P \cap W(q') \ne \emptyset$, we will argue to a contradiction, thus proving the claim.
+The open set $P \cap W(q')$ (like any open subset of $U_c$) contains a positive measure subset $P_0$ of points which are birecurrent and have well defined rotation numbers in $U_c$.
+By Lemma~\ref{U covers}, the fact that $\rho(V_0(q'))$ does not contain a point of the form $p/q$ implies that $V_0(q') \subset \M_q$ and hence there is a positive measure subset $P_1 \subset P_0$ contained in some $V \in \cA(q)$.
+This $V$ is necessarily inessential since otherwise it would separate $\partial_0 U_c$ and $V_0(q).$ Lemma~\ref{lem: cA_q} (2) therefore implies that points in a full measure subset of $P_1$ have the same rotation number which is of the form $p/q$ with $0<p<q$.

-We claim that if $P$ is an open set in $W(q)\setminus V_0(q)$ then $P \cap W(q') = \emptyset$.
-If this fails then the open set $P \cap W(q')$ would contain a birecurrent point $x$, which by Lemma~\ref{U covers} is contained in some, necessarily inessential, $V \in \cA(q)$.
-Lemma~\ref{lem: not in V} and Proposition~\ref{prop: cA_q} therefore imply that $\rho(x)$ has the form $p/q$ with $0<p<q$.
-It follows that $x$ is not contained in $V_0(q')$ but is contained in an essential element of $\cA(q')$.
-This contradicts the assumption that $x \in W(q')$ and so verifies the claim.
+It follows that there is a positive measure subset $P_2 \subset P_1$ which is not contained in $V_0(q')$ but is contained in an essential element of $\cA(q')$, (by Lemmas~\ref{lem: not in V} and \ref{lem: cA_q} (2) again).
+This contradicts the assumption that $P_0 \subset W(q')$ and so verifies the claim.